 "Debt Service" means the monthly principal and interest payments on one or more promissory notes secured by deed(s) of trust on the property on which the Covered Units are located.
+NOTE: Debt Service for newly-acquired units has been eliminated as a justification for new rent increases in excess of the CPI pursuant to Ordinance No. 13221 C.M.S., adopted by the Oakland City Council on April 1, 2014.

 "Housing Services" means all services provided by the Owner related to the use or occupancy of a Covered Unit, including, but not limited to, insurance, repairs, maintenance, painting, utilities, heat, water, elevator service, laundry facilities, janitorial service, refuse removal, furnishings, parking, security service, and employee services.
 "Owner" means any owner, lessor or landlord, as defined by state law, of a Covered Unit that is leased or rented to another, and the representative, agent, or successor of such owner, lessor or landlord.